So here’s what you’ve got with these asian noodles:

 - Prepare udon noodles according to package directions.

-- Divide noodles, broth, pepper strips and scallions between four bowls and serve.
+- Divide udon noodles, broth, pepper strips and scallions between four bowls and serve.

 Chicory App